 Our one-year entry course will provide you with a broad understanding of art and design.
 Develop your artistic skills and decide which specialism to pursue.

-Duncan of Jordanstone College of Art & Design (DJCAD) at the University of Dundee has a world renowned reputation.
-Our one-year General Foundation in Art and Design course helps students to develop their skills and prepare for entry to our eleven specialist courses (listed below).
+Duncan of Jordanstone College of Art & Design at the University of Dundee has a world renowned reputation for high-class teaching and research.
+Our one-year Art and Design General Foundation course helps students to develop their skills and prepare for entry into one of our specialist courses:

-The General Foundation course will give you a broad experience and awareness of a range of disciplines.
+The Art & Design General Foundation course will give you a broad experience and awareness of a range of disciplines.
 It will also improve your skill level.
 This will help you to decide on your choice of Honours degree specialism for the following three years.
 You will submit a portfolio of work after completing the one year course.
-We will asses this for progression onto the specialism of your choice.
+We will assess this for progression onto the specialism of your choice.

 Our students come from a range of countries, age groups and backgrounds.
 We welcome intelligent, creative, motivated people who are interested in moving into an art and design vocation.